Why Field Studies Are So Insightful

 Take Notes and Capture Visuals (When Possible)

-Document your observations meticulously.
-If appropriate and with user consent, take photos or videos of the user’s setup, gestures, and interactions.
-Visual documentation helps the design team see exactly what users experience.
-For example, a photo of a crowded warehouse where employees use tablets for order tracking can help designers understand spatial constraints and the need for larger touch targets.
+Carefully note your observations.
+Take pictures or videos of the user’s setup, gestures, and interactions if suitable and with permission.
+Visual documentation lets the design team see precisely what users encounter.
+For instance, a picture of a packed warehouse where workers manage orders using tablets might help designers grasp spatial restrictions and the need for bigger touch targets.

 Ask Contextual Questions